Special offer

 Improved sense of feeling valued

 Employees need to feel valued by their employers to get a sense of meaning.
 Acknowledging employees’ individuality and achievements at work makes them more than just a workforce.
-Recognition can be boosted by autonomy at work as it demonstrates trust in employees’ capabilities.
+Recognition can be boosted by autonomy at work, as it demonstrates trust in employees’ capabilities.

 Increased employee retention

-Turnover is a thorn in the side for businesses.
+Turnover is a thorn in the side of businesses.
 By providing employees with autonomy and all its benefits, organisations increase employee retention.
 As a result, they save time and money on recruitment and bring internal consistency.

 Boosted productivity